 The camera moves up to the top floor to the Ronnie (Bob Hope) Baby Photography shop.
 In the bottom picture, Ronnie is going down the hall to ask private eye Sam McCloud if he can become his detective partner.
 “It only took brains, courage, and a gun, and I have the gun!” he says.

 Ronnie approaches Sam McCloud who is sweet talking on the telephone to a dame.
 McCloud turns around and it’s tough guy Alan Ladd!
 Sam pours himself a shot, and tells Ronnie, “Stick to “Watch the birdie.”, and you’ll die of old age.”

 After McCloud leaves, Ronnie sits at his desk and fantasies about being a detective.
 In walks mysterious Carlotta Montay, (Dorothy Lamour) who mistakes Ronnie for Sam McCloud.
 She goes around behind the desk and begs him for his help.
 This happens to me all of the time in the tax office.

 Ronnie learns to his disappointment that Carlotta is married.
 She tells him her husband has been kidnapped.
 “I’m in deep, deep trouble!” she says to him, and shows him a picture of her husband.
-When he asks about the wheel chair, she replies, “My husband is an invalid, he hasn’t been out of that chair in five years.”
+When he asks about the wheel chair, she replies, “My husband is an invalid, he hasn’t been out of that chair in seven years.”
 “You’re in trouble!”
 Ronnie agrees.
 That line alone is worth the price of the movie.

 Always wanting to be a detective, Ronnie keeps up the charade and agrees to help Carlotta.
 All the while a creep named Kismet (Peter Lorre) is listening outside the door.
 She tells Ronnie where he can meet her later on.